 This is important because it helps keep us unique among cohort studies.
 It will also open many new opportunities in the future for researchers who want to use multiple generations of Raine Study data, who also need to know that the data was collected using the same methodology in the same follow-up period.
 This in turn will add significantly to the ongoing value of the Raine Study.
 To really maximise the impact of this ground-breaking follow-up, we’d love to see as many participants as possible take part in the follow-up.

-How will this follow-up be run?
-Will there be enough timeslots on the booking calendar for me to make an appointment that works for me?
+How is this follow-up being run?
+Is there be enough timeslots on the booking calendar for me to make an appointment that works for me?

-While the Generations Follow-up will start in 2023 it will take place over 3 years (or even longer if needed), so you’ll have plenty of time to come in and see us – so you might not even hear from us until 2024.
-Since this is such a massive follow-up, our plan is to call our participants to book appointments in Gen2 birth order; that is, the order that the original Raine Study kids were born with 1989 being first on the list, then 1990, 1991 and so on.
-We’ll have separate (but related!) teams managing the booking process for Gen1s (original parents) separate from Gen2s (original kids).
+While the Generations Follow-up started in 2023 it will take place over 3 years (or even longer if needed), so you’ll have plenty of time to come in and see us.
+Since this is such a massive follow-up, we have been calling our participants to book appointments in Gen2 birth order; that is, the order that the original Raine Study kids were born with 1989 being first on the list, then 1990, 1991 and so on.

 Just because we plan to call you in Gen2 birth order doesn’t mean we have to see you in birth order!
 If you know that you’ll only be available at a certain time of the year, that’s fine – contact us or let us know when we speak to you and will be happy to accommodate your preference.
 Likewise, if you’re not able to make the timeslot you’ve booked, get in contact and we can reschedule.
 This also means if you live internationally or interstate we’ll be able to make space for you if you find yourself in Perth over the next few years.